yroeht/bootloader/README.md

 # Kernel and bootloader

-Toy kernel and bootloader in x86 assembly
+Toy kernel and bootloader in x86 assembly and C.

 ## Steps